ncatlab/nlab-content/pages/18728.md

 <img src="https://ncatlab.org/nlab/files/FeynmanDiagramGlobal.jpg" width="560"/>
 </center>

-where on the bottom the corresponding [[product of distributions]] is shown.
+where on the bottom the corresponding [[product of distributions]] is shown;
-(Now the contraction of the internal indices and all prefactors are notationally suppressed.)
+now notationally suppressing the contraction of the internal indices and all prefactors.

 For instance the two solid [[edges]] between the [[vertices]] $x_2$ and $x_3$ corresponds to the two factors of $\Delta(x_2,x_2)$: